English

 • Miss Katie Dolling – Teacher of English and Assistant Headteacher

-• Ms Christine Farman – Teacher of English and Lead Practitioner for Early Years Career Development and CPD
+• Ms Christine Farman – Teacher of English i/c of Key Stage 5 and Lead Practitioner for Early Years Career Development and CPD

 • Mrs Laura Braithwaite – Teacher of English